 Members must undergo an examination in professional practice before becoming a Registered Member, and are encouraged to extend their knowledge and skill in their preferred areas of practice.
 Members of the institute must adhere to an agreed code of conduct and should it ever be necessary, the public can seek redress with the Institute over the conduct of a member.

-The New Zealand Institute of Landscape Architects Tuia Pito Ora is governed by an elected Executive Committee, which comprises of a President, Vice-President and six committee members who manage the strategic direction of the Institute throughout their two year term.
+The New Zealand Institute of Landscape Architects Tuia Pito Ora is governed by an elected Executive Committee, which comprises of a President, Vice-President and six committee members and a representative from Te Tau-a-Nuku (TTAN), who manage the strategic direction of the Institute throughout their two year term.

-The Executive Committee is supported by volunteers from within the membership who form the different Panels and Working Groups.
+The Executive Committee is supported by volunteers from within the membership who form Branches, Panels and Working Groups.